Encyclopaedia of relations and characters,

 depend on each other.
 Each biotope has its food chains and cycles of inorganic material.
 Fungi living mainly off dead plants form a kingdom of recyclers.
 Many bacteria parasitize living plants or animals, which, conversely, often depend on bacteria.
 Sometimes the relation is very specific.
 For instance, a lichen is a characteristic symbiosis of a fungus and a green or blue alga.

-equilibrium, the biotic balance has a dynamic character.
-If an ecosystem gets out of balance, processes start having the disposition to repair equilibrium or to establish a new equilibrium.
+Like a physical equilibrium, the biotic balance has a dynamic character.
+If an ecosystem gets out of balance, processes start having the disposition to restore equilibrium or to establish a new equilibrium.

 Natural selection concerns a population and acts on the phenotype.